open-omics-ml/open-omics-ml/CODE_OF_CONDUCT.md

 It is **not**:

-- An audit, investigation, or criticism of the original authors
+- An assessment, investigation, or criticism of the original authors
 - A judgement on the quality or integrity of prior research
 - An attempt to discredit findings